 The Importance of a Family Business Shareholder Agreement

-Any family business that is desirous of lasting for generations without a shareholder agreement in place is destined for disagreements, conflicts and ultimately the split or demise of family business.
+Any family business that is desirous of lasting for generations without a shareholder agreement in place is destined for disagreements, conflicts, and ultimately the split or demise of the family business.
 When a Family Business Shareholder Agreement is enacted, the chances for shareholder discord are significantly reduced.
-A shareholder agreement needs to be customized for the individual business and should address the specific needs which are unique to family business.
+A shareholder agreement needs to be customized for the individual business and should address the specific needs which are unique to the family business.

 Does Your Family Business Need Help?